Islam in the United States: Organizations

-One of the largest Islamic organizations is the Islamic Society of North America (ISNA) which says that 27% of mosques in U.S. are associated with it.
+One of the largest Islamic organizations is the Islamic Society of North America (ISNA) which says that 27% of mosques in the U.S. are associated with it.
 ISNA is an association of immigrant Muslim organizations and individuals that provides a common platform for presenting Islam.
 It is composed mostly of immigrants.
 Its membership may have recently exceeded ASM, as many independent mosques throughout the United States are choosing to affiliate with it.
 ISNA's annual convention is the largest gathering of Muslims in the United States.

 The second largest Muslim organization is the community under the leadership of W. Deen Mohammed or the American Society of Muslims with 19% of mosques, mostly African-Americans having an affiliation with it.
 It was the successor organization to the Nation of Islam, once better-known as the Black Muslims.
 The association recognizes the leadership of Warith Deen Mohammed.
 This group evolved from the Black separatist Nation of Islam (1930–1975).
 The majority of its members are African Americans.
-This has been a 23-year process of religious reorientation and organizational decentralization, in the course of which the group was known by other names, such as the American Muslim Mission, W.Deen Mohammed guided its members to the practice of mainstream Islam such as salat or fasting, and teaching the basic creed of Islam the shahadah.
+This has been a 23-year process of religious reorientation and organizational decentralization, in the course of which the group was known by other names, such as the American Muslim Mission, W. Deen Mohammed guided its members to the practice of mainstream Islam such as salat or fasting, and teaching the basic creed of Islam the shahadah.

 The third largest group is the Islamic Circle of North America (ICNA).
 ICNA describes itself as a non-ethnic, open to all, independent, North America-wide, grass-roots organization.
 It is composed mostly of immigrants and the children of immigrants.
 It is growing as various independent mosques throughout the United States join and also may be larger than ASM at the present moment.
 Its youth division is Young Muslims.
 Why Islam? is a community outreach project of ICNA; it seeks to provide accurate information about Islam while debunking popular stereotypes and common misconceptions through various services and outreach activities.

 The Islamic Supreme Council of America (ISCA) is a small organization representing Sufi teachings, which, according to adherents, is the inner, mystical dimension of Islam.
 The ISCA's stated aims include providing practical solutions for American Muslims, based on the traditional Islamic legal rulings of an international advisory board, many of whom are recognized as the highest ranking Islamic scholars in the world.
 ISCA strives to integrate traditional scholarship in resolving contemporary issues affecting the maintenance of Islamic beliefs in a modern, secular society.
 It has been linked to neoconservative thought.